Online Campus Tour

 The Rutherford Building holds the Library, open access computers (Macs and PCs), study spaces, Assistive Technology Centre, Digital Media Suite, Media Equipment Centre, one of the laptop lockers on campus and IT helpdesk.

-This is also home to the Academic Skills Centre, which offers opportunities to learn and develop a wide range of academic skills.
+You can also access Study Support in the library, including opportunities to learn and develop a wide range of academic skills.
 Sessions are run by academic lecturers, study skills tutors and subject librarians.

-This building is open 24 hours a day nearly every day of the year and has a little café – it is a hub of Goldsmiths life.
+This building is open 24 hours a day nearly every day of the year and is home to Benugo Espresso Bar – it is a hub of Goldsmiths life.

 Outside the Rutherford Building